 Disk Drill data recovery software is a comprehensive application that is designed to protect your data from incidents such as the disappearance of your Notes from your MacBook Pro.
 You can download the tool for free to take advantage of its data protection capabilities.

 The free version also can be used to scan your storage devices for deleted files that can be recovered by the tool.
 It runs on macOS Mojave, macOS High Sierra, and all other versions of the macOS.
 Only after being satisfied that you can restore the files you need are you required to make an economic investment in the application.

 Steps to recover your lost Notes on Mac

 - Stop using the disk that contained the deleted Notes to prevent the files from being overwritten by the operating system during normal operation.

 - Download and install Disk Drill.
 You should refrain from using the disk that contains the deleted Notes for this purpose to avoid accidentally overwriting the files.
+Data recovery for free

 - Launch Disk Drill by opening Finder > Applications > Disk Drill and double-clicking its icon.